replicate/cog/docs/training.md

 > [!NOTE]
 > The training API is still experimental, and is subject to change.

-Cog's training API allows you to define a fine-tuning interface for an existing Cog model, so users of the model can bring their own training data to create derivative fune-tuned models.
+Cog's training API allows you to define a fine-tuning interface for an existing Cog model, so users of the model can bring their own training data to create derivative fine-tuned models.
 Real-world examples of this API in use include [fine-tuning SDXL with images](https://replicate.com/blog/fine-tune-sdxl) or [fine-tuning Llama 2 with structured text](https://replicate.com/blog/fine-tune-llama-2).

 ## How it works